-- 1. Turn on the radio system (see page 10). - 2.
+- 1. Turn on the radio system (see page 9). - 2.
 Make sure the throttle trigger on the transmitter is in the idle (neutral) position. - 3.
-Connect the EZ-Start controller according to the instructions on page 22. - 4.
-Press the starter button in short two-second bursts and watch for fuel moving through the fuel line up to the carburetor.
+Connect the EZ-Start controller according to the instructions on page 17. - 4.
+Press the starter button in short two second bursts and watch for fuel moving through the fuel line up to the carburetor.
 Watch closely!
-The fuel moves very fast.
-If the fuel doesn't move through the line within 5 seconds, prime the engine by briefly (one or two seconds) covering the exhaust outlet with your finger and pressing the EZ-Start button until the fuel is just visible in the carburetor fuel line.
-Watch carefully!
-If the engine is primed too long, it will flood with fuel and stop turning.

-- Once fuel reaches the carburetor, the engine should quickly start and idle. - 6.
+- 5. Once fuel reaches the carburetor, the engine should quickly start and idle. - 6.
 Disconnect the EZ-Start controller from the model. - 7.
 Proceed with the engine break-in. - 8.
 Do not rev your engine with no load (wheels off the ground).

 If your engine doesn't start, go online to Traxxas.com/support.
-If your factory fuel mixture settings have been altered, refer to page 21.
+If your factory fuel mixture settings have been altered, refer to page 16.
 If you still have problems, contact Traxxas Customer Support at 1-888-TRAXXAS or support@traxxas.com.